Axel jump: History

 The Axel jump, also called the Axel Paulsen jump for its creator the Norwegian figure skater Axel Paulsen, is an edge jump in the sport of figure skating.
 According to figure skating historian James Hines, the Axel is "figure skating's most difficult jump".
 It is the only basic jump in competition that takes off forward, which makes it the easiest jump to identify.
 Skaters commonly perform a double or triple Axel, followed by a jump of lower difficulty in combination.
 It is the most studied jump in figure skating.

 A double or triple Axel is required in the short program for junior and senior single skaters in all ISU competitions.
 For the free skating program for junior and senior single skaters, one of the seven required jump elements must be an Axel-type jump.
-(Note: After the 2026-2027 season, six jump elements were required in the free skating program for both junior and senior single skaters.)
-In the 2025-2026 junior pair skating teams had to include either a double loop solo jump in their short programs; in 2026-2027, they had to include either a double Lutz solo jump or a double Axel solo jump in their short programs.
+(Note: After the 2026–27 season, six jump elements will be required in the free skating program for both junior and senior single skaters.)
+In the 2025-2026 season, junior pair skating teams have to include either a double loop solo jump or a double Axel solo jump in their short programs; in 2026–27, they will have to include either a double Lutz solo jump or a double Axel solo jump in their short programs.
 In competition, the base value of an Axel is determined by the number of revolutions completed during the jump.
-The base value of a single Axel is 1.10, a double Axel 3.30, a triple Axel 8.00, a quadruple Axel 12.50 and a quintuple Axel is 14.
+The base value of a single Axel is 1.10, a double Axel 3.30, a triple Axel 8.00, a quadruple Axel 12.50.

 Paulsen was the first skater to accomplish an Axel, at the first international figure skating competition, which was held in Vienna in 1882, while wearing speed skates.
 Hines, who called Paulsen "progressive" for inventing it, stated that he did it "as a special figure".
 By the mid-1920s, the Axel was the only jump that was not being doubled.
 Dorothy Greenhough-Smith was the first woman to complete an Axel in competition, which she did at the 1908 Olympic Games; fellow skater TD Richardson said that she performed the jump with "complete nonchalance" while wearing an ankle-length skirt.
 The ISU, however, states that Sonja Henie from Norway was the first woman to complete an Axel in competition, in the 1920s.

 Professional German skater Charlotte Oelschlägel was also one of the first women to include an Axel in her programs; Hines reported that she would terminate the Axel with her "famous fade-away ending", the Charlotte spiral, a move she invented.
 It was also reported by Hines that in the 1930s, Austrian skater Felix Kaspar, who was known for his athleticism, performed Axels with a trajectory of four feet height and 20 feet distance from take-off to landing (1.20 m height and 6 m distance); Hines stated that "there is little doubt in the minds of those who saw him that had the technique then been known, he probably could have easily performed triple or even quadruple jumps".